Prevention Services

 Prevention Services: TRUTH, GAP, KIDS Personal Safety, FPRP, and BRIC

-Since 1993, Manatee Children’s Services offers several nationally accredited programs with the mission of preventing child abuse, providing caregiver support, educating at-risk youth, and promoting healthy family functioning.
+Since 1993, Manatee Children’s Services has offered nationally accredited programs with the mission of preventing child abuse, providing caregiver support, educating at-risk youth, and promoting healthy family functioning.

-GAP, a prevention program for kinship caregivers, provides support, mentoring, and resources to caregivers who are raising grandchildren, nieces, nephews, or other relative children after removal from the home due to abuse or neglect.
+GAP, a prevention program for kinship caregivers, provides support, mentoring, and resources to relatives raising grandchildren, nieces, nephews, or other family members following removal from the home due to abuse or neglect.

-GAP offers support groups with exceptional guest speakers, parenting workshops, kinship warmline support, counseling services, children’s peer groups, advocacy, community resources, holiday food drives, and referrals for participants.
-The primary goal of these services is to ensure relative caregiver homes remain free from abuse and neglect and that children in the program do not enter or re-enter foster care.
+The program offers support groups featuring exceptional guest speakers, parenting workshops, kinship warmline assistance, counseling services, children’s peer groups, advocacy, referrals, holiday food drives, and access to vital community resources.
+The primary goal is to help ensure that relative caregiver homes remain free from abuse and neglect, supporting family stability and preventing first-time or repeat entry into foster care.

 “This group is an amazing team that goes above and beyond to make sure we are all cared for and doing OK,” said a client in our program who was raising her grandchildren off and on since birth.
 “GAP Advocates helped me through some of the hardest days of my life.”

-KIDS Personal Safety provides age-appropriate workshops on identification and prevention techniques to children in Manatee County schools.
+KIDS Personal Safety provides age-appropriate workshops to children in Manatee County schools, teaching them how to recognize, prevent, and report abuse.

-KIDS Advocates use puppets, stories, videos, music, and role-playing during presentations to fully engage young children and deliver education in a manner that will make them remember and recognize child abuse.
+KIDS Advocates use puppets, stories, videos, music, and role-playing to fully engage young children and present information in a way that is memorable and impactful.
+These interactive presentations help children understand personal safety and empower them to speak up if something is wrong.

 “The KIDS Personal Safety lessons have had a great impact on our school by bringing forth those children who were too scared to speak up about bullying.
 It is so important to teach kids to report bullying if they see it or hear about it and hopefully creating a safe environment for all children in our elementary school.” – Manatee County schoolteacher (anonymous)